oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/test-aiagent/test-aiagent.md

     ![approve](images/task-approve.png)
 6. Refresh **Workflow instances** page and you should see the task status as *Completed*

-## Task 3: Monitor the final result.
+## Task 3: Monitor the final result

 1. Now, click on *AI Agents* tab and you should see the status of your agent as *Succeeded*
 2. Go to *Activity Stream* and check all the messages and you should see the expense created in the HCM application